ishratarshad/challenger-insight/README.md

-# Neuroscience-Driven Learning Engagement System:
+# EEG  brain-wave Learning Engagement System:

-## Challenger Insight:

 Prototype predictive model for learner disengagement risk using EEG brain-wave data and learner surveys.
 The system applies dimensionality reduction and lightweight machine learning models to link cognitive load with engagement and provide adaptive learning triggers.

 ---